tka-andrew/RoboND-Project2/README.md

 ## Usage
 1. Copy the ball_chaser and my_robot folders into your workspace
 2. `catkin_make` your workspace
+3. Remember to source the setup.bash of your workspace
-3. Launch the world and ball_chaser nodes
+4. Launch the world and ball_chaser nodes
     ```
     roslaunch my_robot world.launch
     roslaunch ball_chaser ball_chaser.launch
     ```
-4. On Gazebo simulator, put the white ball in front of the robot and observe.
+5. On Gazebo simulator, put the white ball in front of the robot and observe.